DaveL17/IndigoLogViewer/readme.md

 #### Help
 <kbd>Help</kbd> Select this option to view the GitHub repository and this readme file.

+#### About
+<kbd>About</kbd> Typical About information.

 ### Search Tools
 #### Class Filter
 The Class Filter dropdown will list all the message classes that exist in the loaded log files.
 This control is built dynamically; that is, when you first load the app, there will be no classes listed in the control.
+Once the control is populated, it will contain all the classes that are contained in the loaded data.
+By default, all classes are shown.
+To exclude classes uncheck their dropdown entry.
+You can also unselect all classes and then begin to build a list by re-enabling classes one by one.

 #### Text Search
 Use the Text Search tool to find specific strings of text.
 The search entry is a literal search (it doesn't support